-Students who have withdrawn from the University, or who have been absent for one or more semesters, must make a petition to the Registrar for readmission.
-It is recommended to contact the Registrar two months before the beginning of the semester for which readmission is sought.
-Students who were not in good academic standing when leaving AUP must contact the Registrar directly.
+Students who have withdrawn from the University, or who have been absent for two or more semesters (excluding summer), and left the University in good academic standing, must make a petition to the Registrar for readmission via the Readmissions Request Form.
+This request will need to be considered by the Admissions Office.
 In certain cases, additional material may be requested.